Types Of Terrazzo Kitchen Countertops: Designs & Pros and Cons

 Pros of Terrazzo Countertops

-• Compact and Durable: Using new manufacturing techniques such as high compressive strength and vibration process, a terrazzo countertop does not chip and can withstand heavy use.
+โข Compact and Durable: Using new manufacturing techniques such as high compressive strength and vibration process, a terrazzo countertop does not chip and can withstand heavy use.

+At the same time, bold colors and room designs are also possible with this material, such as dark backdrops with vibrant colors.
 Terrazzo can be combined with other materials like soapstone, stainless steel, and wood to suit various styles of furniture and people‘s preferences.

-• Long-lasting: With quality materials, professional installation, and proper maintenance, a terrazzo kitchen countertop can be enjoyed for an average of 75 years.
+โข Long-lasting: With quality materials, professional installation, and proper maintenance, a terrazzo kitchen countertop can be enjoyed for an average of 75 years.
 See the most durable kitchen countertops here.

 Cons of Terrazzo Countertops

-• Cost: While it was originally created to find a more affordable finish centuries ago, innovation has created a stronger and more suitable terrazzo finish for kitchens and other heavily used surfaces.
+โข Cost: While it was originally created to find a more affordable finish centuries ago, innovation has created a stronger and more suitable terrazzo finish for kitchens and other heavily used surfaces.
 Which in turn means a more costly material due to its manufacturing process.

-• Epoxy-based Terrazzo is not Suitable for Outdoor Use: Though epoxy terrazzo countertops offer a variety of design options, they are not suitable for outdoor use due to the UV exposure they can incur over time.
+โข Epoxy-based Terrazzo is not Suitable for Outdoor Use: Though epoxy-terrazzo countertops offer a variety of design options, they are not suitable for outdoor use due to the UV exposure they can incur over time.
+The unprotected surface can discolor, usually turning into a yellowish color.
+There are products that do offer UV-protected surfaces but are usually more costly than the untreated version.

 Is Terrazzo Good For Countertops?

+A terrazzo countertop is a wise investment for owners who are looking for a unique look for their interiors.
+There are many options that can fit one’s budget and preferences.
 In general, authentic terrazzo is a practical material with the many benefits that come along with its costs, such as durability, stain-proof, hardness, heat-resistance, antibacterial, low VOC, versatility, and a wide range of design options.
 The lightweight epoxy-based terrazzo is an ideal material for multi-story projects and lightweight base cabinets.

 How To Clean Terrazzo

-Although a robust material, terrazzo surfaces are best cleaned with natural polishing methods to prevent deterioration of the surface material.
-This gives the terrazzo countertop a beautiful sheen without the need for any waxing or stripping.
+Similar to the process of polishing natural stone, terrazzo countertops are maintained by using natural polishing methods.
+Although a robust material, these surfaces are best cleaned with natural polishing methods to prevent deterioration of the surface material.
+This gives the surface finish a beautiful sheen without the need for any waxing or stripping.

 Find a PH-neutral cleaning agent and avoid using solvent-based cleaning solutions that may have acidic compounds, especially for cement-based terrazzo countertops.